Degree Student Status

 Definition: Undergraduate degree students who have presented appropriate credentials for admission and have been accepted as students in a degree program.
 The following actions apply only to degree students.

 Degree students may transfer to another college/school within the University.
 To do so, a student must complete the online Change of Major/College form and obtain the approval of the Dean's Office to which they are seeking a transfer.
 Some programs require the completion of additional application materials.
 Students seeking a transfer must have a cumulative GPA of 2.00.
 A cumulative GPA of at least a 2.50 is required for transfer admission into teacher licensure programs in the College of Education and Social Services.
+A cumulative GPA of 2.30 is required for transfer admission into the Social Work program.
 A semester and cumulative GPA of at least 2.30 is required for transfer admission into all engineering programs in the College of Engineering & Mathematical Sciences.
 To transfer into the Grossman School of Business, a student must complete EC 011, EC 012, MATH 019 or MATH 021, and STAT 141 (or an approved equivalency), each with a grade of C- or higher and an overall GPA of a 2.25.
 In addition, a cumulative GPA of at least a 2.50 is required for transfer admission.
 College of Nursing and Health Sciences' minimum GPA and prerequisite requirements for transfer vary by program.
 Transfers will be approved only if space is available and may be conditional upon students satisfactorily completing requirements set out by the new college/school.

 Withdrawal from the University

-Degree students who wish to withdraw from the University must first notify their academic dean in person or writing.
+Degree students who wish to withdraw from the University must first notify (in person or in writing) Student Services in the Dean's Office of their college/school.

-Degree students who wish to withdraw from all current courses at the University for medical reasons must first notify their academic dean in person or in writing.
+Degree students who wish to withdraw from all current courses at the University for medical reasons must contact the Dean's Office of their college/school to discuss their intention to medically withdraw.
 For more information, please refer to the complete policy.

 Leave of Absence